 For individual NPDES permits for non-storm water discharges (Staff Report, Section 5) where biological degradation may be attributed to the discharge through the bioassessment monitoring conducted upstream and downstream of the discharge(s), investigations will be required to determine the cause of the degradation associated with the discharge.
 This does not entail a traditional causal assessment, such as USEPA’s CADDIS, but will require conducting a discharge specific evaluation.
 This may include a toxicity identification evaluation or similar rapid causal-type assessment to determine what specifically in the discharge is causing or contributing to the degradation.
-For fiscal year 2016-2017 the State of California SWAMP pays $5745 to conduct toxicity identification evaluations, and several agencies have developed rapid causal assessment tools, including in conjunction with USEPA, that work on a site-specific basis at much lower costs than the traditional USEPA CADDIS approach (City of San Diego 2015b, SCCWRP 2016, Gillett et al. under review).
+For fiscal year 2016-2017 the State of California SWAMP pays $5745 to conduct toxicity identification evaluations, and several agencies have developed rapid causal assessment tools, including in conjunction with USEPA, that work on a site-specific basis at much lower costs than the traditional USEPA CADDIS approach (City of San Diego 2015b, SCCWRP 2016, Gillett et al. 2019).
 Supplemental receiving water monitoring using additional parameters (e.g. toxicity, sediment pesticides) may be required to document sources of degradation.

 Economic Considerations Related to Restoration Activities